 Below you'll see a list of the best colleges and universities to study Communication & Media Studies.
 Our ranking methodology takes into account education quality, average earnings of graduates, accreditation, and several other relevant factors.

 If you're looking for the best education available in Communication & Media Studies it's hard to do better than University of Southern California.
 Communications majors from University of Southern California receive an earnings boost of approximately 22.3% over the average earnings of communication & media studies majors.
 Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.

 Every student who is interested in Communication & Media Studies needs to check out University of Pennsylvania.
-University of Pennsylvania offers graduate degrees in communications for those interested in an advanced degree.
+Communications majors from University of Pennsylvania get a earnings boost of around 37.7% above the average earnings of communication & media studies graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
-Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.0% are in default.
+Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.

 Any student pursuing a degree in Communication & Media Studies needs to look into Emerson College.
-Graduates of the communications program state that they receive average early career income of communications and mid-career income of $74,540.
+Emerson College offers graduate degrees in communications for those interested in an advanced degree.
 Boston, Massachusetts is an appropriate surrounding for young people who appreciate the fast moving city life.

 American University is a great option for students pursuing a Communication & Media Studies degree.
-In addition to its bachelor's programs, American University offers graduate degrees in Communications.
+Communications students from American University earn a boost of about 16.2% over the typical income of communication & media studies majors.
 Based in Washington, District of Columbia, this university is ideal for students who prosper in an urban atmosphere.